Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Essential festivals and events in Thessaloniki

 Although popular in summer, Thessaloniki offers a rich cultural and festive program all year round.
-Here is a selection of must-see events, even outside the tourist season, to discover the city in a different light:
+Here’s a selection of must-see events, even outside the tourist season, to discover the city in a different light:

 Mediterranean Gastronomy Competition (March)

 Food enthusiasts will love the Thessaloniki Mediterranean Gastronomy Competition.
-This competition attracts the region’s top chefs and restaurateurs for a culinary challenge featuring local products such as olive oil, figs and cheeses.
+The competition attracts the region’s top chefs and restaurateurs for a culinary challenge featuring local produce such as olive oil, figs and cheeses.
 It’s a chance to sample the creativity of local chefs while discovering the unique flavors of Greece.

 Thessaloniki Book Fair (May)